sjrankin/Fouris/README.md

 # Fouris
  Fouris is a dropping block game popularized by Tetris.
 However, Fouris rotates the board after each piece is frozen, making stategy more important than with one-dimensional block dropping games - what may be a good place for a piece in one orientation may cause trouble when the board rotates.

 Fouris was originally written to be cross-compilable for both macOS and iOS using lots of conditional compilation and multiple storyboards.
 While successful, this approach used up a lot of time and was ultimately abandoned in favor of an iOS/iPadOS-only version.
-Perhaps new Xcode tools will let me run this on my Mac again in the future...
+Perhaps new Xcode/macOS tools will let me run this on my Mac again in the future...
 ## Author and Copyright
 Fouris was written by Stuart Rankin.